Benefits of Gestational Surrogacy

-For more than fifteen years, Kurt M. Hughes has been assisting families with the legal aspects of adoption, gestational surrogacy and gamete donation.
-He is the only practicing Vermont attorney who is a member of both the American Academy of Adoption Attorneys (AAAA) and the American Academy of Assisted Reproductive Technology Attorneys (AAARTA).
 Kurt is passionate about helping clients to build their families, and he gives personal, individualized attention to each and every case.
 Kurt has helped hundreds of families provide legally secure homes for their children, and is happy to answer any questions you may have to start the process.
-Kurt is excited to have associate, Michelle A. Tarnelli, join the firm’s adoption and assisted fertility team, along with legal assistant, Anne Lambert.
+Kurt is excited to have associate, Michelle A. Tarnelli, join the firm’s adoption and assisted fertility team.

 131 Main St.

 We are very excited you have decided to take a closer look into becoming a Gestational Surrogate.
 Before filling out the Getting Started form, please read the pre-qualifications below.
 If you do not meet these requirements, but still have questions about the process or Vermont Surrogacy Network, please send us an email at email@example.com.

 Initial qualification requirements:

 - Have at least one child you have given birth to that you are currently raising

 - Live in a healthy stable and supportive environment